NeuroTechX/ntx_slack_archive/random.md

 >
 sometimes, error potential are easier to detect than the actual command, so you don't tell the user but you just give him random feedback and probe for error.

+3/7/2017 6:19 PM

+ **alexandre.barachant** :

+ >this is vcery frustrating for the user, since everithing he tried to make the feedback correct is actualy pointless